shurane/tentament/README.md

         </intent-filter>
     </activity>

+I've also included the manifest file for `SetupWizardActivity` and other google apps as `SetupWizard.AndroidManifest.xml` at the root of this repository.

 After `SetupWizardActivity`, `Tentament` ends up running and exits.
-SetupWizardActivity gets called again, and then the device gets stuck while in `SetupWizardActivity` again.
-Some buttons on the device are enabled but I end up being stuck in `SetupWizardActivity`.
-I cannot get out of it without locking the phone and then unlocking, along with some other strange combination of keys to get to the home screen.
+`SetupWizardActivity` gets called again, and then the device gets stuck while in `SetupWizardActivity` again.
+Some buttons on the device are enabled but I end up being stuck in `SetupWizardActivity` with a black screen.
+I cannot get out of it without locking the phone, unlocking, along with some other strange combination of keys to get to the home screen.

 Further information is included in the file [boot.log](boot.log) at the root of this repository.
 The messages were filtered using